We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 After your free trial, you can renew your subscription for $180 or $396 per year, depending on whether you choose an individual or family plan.

 While this treadmill is one of the most expensive options, it comes with extensive warranties, including 10 years on the frame and 2 years on parts.

-While it lacks features like a touch screen and on-demand classes, the Sunny Health & Fitness SF-E905 Elliptical is a solid option for tighter budgets.
+While it lacks features like a touch screen and on-demand classes, the Sunny Health & Fitness SF-E905 Elliptical is a solid option for those on tighter budgets.

 The machine features eight levels of resistance, a pulse monitor for tracking your heart rate, and antislip handlebars and footpads to keep you secure while you sweat.

-This elliptical is also a good option if you have limited space, since it’s more compact than many other models.
+This elliptical is also a good option if you have limited space, as it’s more compact than many other models.